 Courses Taken at another University

 You must obtain permission from the Registrar's Office prior to taking courses from another institution.
-To do this, read JMU's Transfer Credit Information and then complete the Permission to Transfer Courses Form.
+To do this, read JMU's Transfer Credit Information and then complete the Permission to Take Courses for Transfer Credit form.

 If you are planning to earn credit at a college within the Virginia Community College System (VCCS), please visit the Transfer Equivalency Guide.
 You can also visit the GenEd Course Equivalency Guide for VCCS institutions or Richard Bland College (RBC).